Honoring and Celebrating Women

 Women’s History Month

-As Women’s History Month draws to a close, I’ve been thinking of the many women I admire, whether it’s family, friends, or historic figures.
+As Women’s History Month draws to a close, I’ve been thinking of the many women I admire, whether it’s family, friends, or historical figures.

-Today, I want to highlight women who stood up, spoke out, and made a difference—a few outstanding women who rose to the occasion, made a difference, and helped advance not only women but also their communities.
+Today, I want to highlight a few outstanding women who stood up, spoke out, and made a difference—women who rose to the occasion and helped advance not only women but also their communities.
 Their efforts forged a path for future generations.

 Harriet Tubman